Leapday: 2022 year-end report card

 Performance Update For Portfolios Using $50M Per Entry Point

-Below we present performance for portfolios constructed using the top one-third of 3d REACTION signals for the t0 open + 60 min and t0 close entry points.
-We also construct a combined portfolio using both of these entry points.
-Combined portfolios in some of our previous reports also used the t1 open signals.
-However, since returns for the t0 close and t1 open entry points are fairly correlated, we do not include the t1 open signal in this study to avoid tilting the combined portfolio.
+Below we present performance for portfolios constructed using the top one-third of 3d REACTION signals for the t0 open + 60 min, t0 close, and t1 open entry points.
+We also construct a combined portfolio using all three entry points.

 We begin with a chart that displays portfolio performance of the combined portfolio inclusive of costs.
 We show performance for a portfolio that trades all companies as well as a portfolio that restricts trading to only the most liquid 500 stocks.
 We provide performance without and with the market direction filter.

-Combined portfolio returns for 2021 exceeded historical performance.
-Sharpe ratios in 2021 were slightly below average likely due to the increased volatility in the market relative to the historical period.
-Examining the individual entry point portfolios we see that the t0 open + 60min outperformed in 2021 while the t0 close underperformed.
-The liquid 500 stocks portfolio performance also outpaced its historical average.
-Additionally, results showed improvement when applying the market direction filter and outperformed historical results with the filter applied.
+Combined portfolio returns for 2022 are similar to historical averages with a slight outperformance.
+Sharpe ratios in 2022 were below historical averages likely due to the increased volatility in the market relative to the full historical period.
+The combined portfolio returns for the liquid 500 stocks outpaced historical averages.
+Additionally, like previous years, results showed improvement when applying the market direction filter.

 Finally, we examine correlation between the return streams of the various portfolios and SPY.

-Correlation between the REACTION portfolios and SPY remains insignificant in 2021.
+As the table above indicates, the REACTION portfolios remain uncorrelated to SPY in 2022.
 Given the low correlations for all the different combinations of entry points and stock universe it is clear that REACTION provides a unique return stream that is not related to equity returns.

 Appendix - Assumptions Used In Portfolio Construction

-We use the strongest one-third of the 3d REACTION signals for each entry point (t0 open + 60 min, t0 close) to build a simulated portfolio.
+We use the strongest one-third of the 3d REACTION signals for each entry point (t0 open + 60 min, t0 close, t1 open) to build a simulated portfolio.
 Below we present all the assumptions used in the portfolio construction.